ionic-team/ionic-framework/core/src/components/modal/readme.md

 ### `setCurrentBreakpoint(breakpoint: number) => Promise<void>`

 Move a sheet style modal to a specific breakpoint.
+The breakpoint value must be a value defined in your `breakpoints` array.

 #### Returns